ryanlecompte/redis_failover/README.md

     client = RedisFailover::Client.new(:zkservers => 'localhost:2181,localhost:2182,localhost:2183')
     client.manual_failover(:host => 'localhost', :port => 2222)

+## Documentation

+redis_failover uses YARD for its API documentation.
+Refer to the generated [API documentation](http://rubydoc.info/gems/redis_failover/) for full coverage.

 ## Requirements

 - redis_failover is actively tested against MRI 1.9.2/1.9.3 and JRuby 1.6.7 (1.9 mode only).
 Other rubies may work, although I don't actively test against them.
 1.8 is not supported.